spunnyer/developer-test-api/README.md

 ## If I need to ask questions?

 You're more than welcome to ask any questions you need.
 Simply send us an e-mail and we will get back to you as soon as we can.
-You can contact us at `dev.support@debtpanel.co.uk`.
+You can contact us at `developer.support@debtpanel.co.uk`.